cyfdecyf/ifstat/README.md

 # Interface Statistics

-Use netdata to collect interfaces statistics on remote linux system.
+Use netdata to collect interfaces statistics from remote linux system.

 I write this tool because I want one second granularity interface statistics on EdgeRouter.